-Impact of revision of the TA-Luft Emission Standard on the valve industry
+Impact of revision of the TA-Luft on the valve industry

-The revised TA-Luft Emission Standard will refer to ISO 15848-1 to protect the general public and the neighborhood.
+The revised TA-Luft refers to ISO 15848-1 to protect the general public and the neighborhood.
 And to prevent harmful effects on the environment caused by air pollution.
 All that in order to achieve a high level of protection for the environment as a whole.

 In my blog post, I would like to explain what impact this change will have on the valve industry.